 Mr. D'Orazio has spent the last twenty-plus years in business development, sales, marketing and strategic planning.
-He has co-founded two pharmaceutical companies and recently led an IPO exit.
-He has also worked for notable companies Merck and Pfizer as well as startups.
+He has co-founded two pharmaceutical companies and recently led an IPO with a life sciences company.
+He has also worked for notable companies Merck, Pharmacia, and Pfizer as well as startups.

 Mr. Fraker has worked for more than 40 years as a wildlife biologist in Canada and the USA.
 He spent much of the first half of his career researching the ecology and behavior of Arctic marine mammals, particularly bowhead and beluga whales.
 Since 1998, he has focused on applications of fertility control to manage the growth of populations of large mammals.
 Mr. Fraker conducted the first trials of SpayVac contraceptive pZP vaccine on a terrestrial wildlife species, fallow deer, later extending this work to white-tailed and black-tailed deer, wild horses, and African elephants.
 Following the first trial—no treated fallow deer became pregnant over three years—he became convinced that SpayVac, as a long-lasting, single-dose contraceptive vaccine, has great potential for addressing significant wildlife management issues.
 His research on wild horses and African elephants has been in collaboration with Dr. Bechert.